 Varicose veins are visible through your skin because of their enlarged size or darker color.
 These veins change color or bulge due to a build-up of excess blood, and that blood builds up because of problems with your valves.

 But let’s backtrack a bit and talk about blood flow.
-Your veins have one important job: to carry blood from your extremities back towards your heart.
-When they’re working properly, the valves in your veins help blood fight gravity by closing to keep that blood from flowing back down to your legs and feet.
+Your veins have one important job.
+They carry blood from your extremities back towards your heart.
+When they’re working properly, the valves in your veins help blood fight gravity.
+They do so by closing, preventing the blood from flowing back down to your legs and feet.

 But when those valves aren’t working properly (a condition known as venous reflux) the blood can travel back downwards, allowing for the pooling that causes those prominent varicose veins to show up.